 To see this happen, we partner both with individuals we have sent and organisations, supporting them through friendship, prayer and financial giving.
 There are also groups from our congregation who give regular practical service to our Bristol based partners.
 These include Crisis Centre Ministries, Bristol International Student Centre, Easton Families Project, Changing Tunes and Bristol Soup Run.

-We believe that being involved in sharing the good news of the gospel and outreach to those in need is an important part of how we learn and grow as Christians.
+We believe that being involved in sharing the good news of the gospel and reaching out to those in need is an important part of how we learn and grow as Christians.
 That is why we aim to regularly share the experience of our partners through Skype conversations, email updates and prayer letters, and why each partner has a dedicated home group to keep in touch and pray for them.

 Whilst they are visiting Bristol, we enjoy learning from our partners, giving them the opportunity to speak at our services and share what God is doing in their work.
 We also encourage and support church members to travel and visit our partners where they work, which is a great way to build relationships, gain insight into the challenges of cross-cultural outreach and be encouraged by how God is transforming lives through it.

 Charles worshipped at Redland during his training at Trinity College Bristol.
 He is now one of our mission partners and principal of a small vocational and theological college in central Tanzania.
-Charles' latest news is here.

 David & Ruth Gould